 Support Vector Machines (SVMs, also support vector networks are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
 It is formally defined by a separating hyperplane.
-In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
+In other words, given labelled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.

 If we wish to categorize new unseen objects into two separate groups based on their properties and a set of known examples, which are already categorized.
 A good example of such a system is classifying a set of new documents into positive or negative sentiment groups, based on other documents which have already been classified as positive or negative.
-Similarly, we could classify new emails into spam or non-spam, based on a large corpus of documents that have already been marked as spam or non-spam by humans.
+Similarly, we could classify new emails into a spam or non-spam, based on a large corpus of documents that have already been marked as spam or non-spam by humans.
 SVMs are highly applicable to such situations.

 A Support Vector Machine models the situation by creating a feature space, which is a finite-dimensional vector space, each dimension of which represents a "feature" of a particular object.
 In the context of spam or document classification, each "feature" is the prevalence or importance of a particular word.

-hyperplane is a line that linearly separates and classifies a set of data.
+the hyperplane is a line that linearly separates and classifies a set of data.

 Support vectors are the data points nearest to the hyperplane, the points of a data set that, if removed, would alter the position of the dividing hyperplane.